syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* Using [match_mode] allows you to control whether the function looks for exact matches, approximate matches, or supports wildcard characters.
+* The [match_mode] argument allows for control over exact, approximate, and wildcard matches.

-* The [search_mode] argument lets you control the order in which the search is performed, which can be useful for optimizing performance on large datasets.
+* The [search_mode]  controls the search order, optimizing performance on larger datasets.

 ## XMATCH
+Manivannan-E marked this conversation as resolved.

-The `XMATCH` function returns the relative position of an item in an array or range of cells.
+The `XMATCH` function returns the relative position of an item in a range, similar to `MATCH`, but with additional capabilities for exact and approximate matches.